ErikRibeiro/ErikRibeiro/README.md

--👋 Hi, My name is @ErikRibeiro.
+-👋 Hi, my name is @ErikRibeiro.

 -👀 I’m interested in get work on the area of technology.